 All partnerships should have a written partnership agreement clearly defining the terms of the partnership.

 Corporations are formed by filing Articles of Incorporation with the Florida Secretary of State.
 The corporation is a new entity that is separate from its owners, which are called shareholders.
-Shareholders have no personal liability for liabilities that arise in the ordinary course of business and can limit their personal liability to their ownership of the corporation.
+Shareholders have no personal liability for liabilities that arise in the ordinary course of business and can limit their liability to their ownership of the corporation.
 Corporations can be taxed as “C” Corporations or “S” Corporations.
-“C” Corporations have the potential to allow “double taxation” whereas S corporations allow “flow through” taxation.
+“C” Corporations have the potential to allow “double taxation” whereas S corporations allow “flow-through” taxation.
 However, “S” Corporations have several restrictions, including a limitation that only US citizens and resident aliens may be shareholders.

 All corporations are required to maintain a corporate book which includes its bylaws, minutes and corporate stocks.
 Additionally, if there is more than one shareholder, there should be a shareholder’s agreement.
-Bylaws usually set out the powers, duties, rights and obligations of the directors and officers and other matters related to the corporation as a whole.
+Laws usually set out the powers, duties, rights, and obligations of the directors and officers and other matters related to the corporation as a whole.
 A shareholders’ agreement is an agreement between the stockholders of a corporation that governs the rights and obligations of the shareholders.

 LLC’s are formed by filing Articles of Organization with the Florida Secretary of State.
-LLC’s should maintain a company book, which includes its operating agreement (also known as regulations which are similar to the bylaws of a corporation), minutes and membership certificates (which are similar to the stock certificates of a corporation).
+LLC’s should maintain a company book, which includes its operating agreement (also known as regulations which are similar to the bylaws of a corporation), minutes and membership certificates (which are identical to the stock certificates of a corporation).
 Additionally, if there is more than one member, there should be a membership agreement, which would be similar to the shareholder agreement mentioned above.

 by Suzanne Paulus